Chrysalidocarpus tsaravoasira

-Dypsis tsaravoasira is a species of flowering plant in the Arecaceae family.
-It is a palm endemic to Madagascar, where it grows in rainforests.
+Chrysalidocarpus tsaravoasira is a species of flowering plant in the Arecaceae family.
+It is a palm endemic to Madagascar, where it grows in lowland and lower montane rain forests up from 40 to 1200 m elevation.
 There are perhaps 500 plants remaining, and the population is decreasing due to overharvest.

+The species was first described as Dypsis tsaravoasira by Henk Jaap Beentje in 1995.
+In 2022 Wolf L. Eiserhardt and William John Baker placed the species in genus Chrysalidocarpus as C. tsaravoasira.